soumyadeeptadas/Spotify-faceAPI/README.md

 The menu is home to the three main pages: Analyze your Image, Playlists, and Add Playlists.
 The code for this component can be found under [**navbar.component.js**]

 ## How it Works
-Spotif.ai was created using the MERN stack (MongoDB, Express, React, Node.js).
+SpotifyAI was created using the MERN stack (MongoDB, Express, React, Node.js).
 After connections are made to both the database and localhost, [Microsoft Face API](https://azure.microsoft.com/en-us/services/cognitive-services/face/) is used to access the emotional indices for each face in an uploaded image.
 The Face API detects the relative positions of facial features such as lips and eys to calculate a happiness level and the age of the face.